hfp/xconfigure/config/cp2k/README.md

 Dynamic allocation of heap memory usually requires global book keeping eventually incurring overhead in shared-memory parallel regions of an application.
 For this case, specialized allocation strategies are available.
 To use such a strategy, memory allocation wrappers can be used to replace the default memory allocation at build-time or at runtime of an application.

-To use the malloc-proxy of the Intel Threading Building Blocks (Intel TBB), rely on the `TBBMALLOC=1` key-value pair at build-time of CP2K.
+To use the malloc-proxy of the Intel Threading Building Blocks (Intel TBB), rely on the `TBBMALLOC=1` key-value pair at build-time of CP2K (default: `TBBMALLOC=0`).
 Usually, Intel TBB is already available when sourcing the Intel development tools (one can check the TBBROOT environment variable).
 To use TCMALLOC as an alternative, set `TCMALLOCROOT` at build-time of CP2K by pointing to TCMALLOC's installation path (configured per `./configure --enable-minimal --prefix=<TCMALLOCROOT>`).

 ## Run Instructions<a name="running-the-application"></a>